aadityab7/CodeChef/README.md

 # CodeChef
-The programs created by me on codechef on each day Including the compettions and the wrong answers of competions also
+The successful programs created by me on codechef on each day starting with the problems on level 1 - advanced The file names are same as problem code
+# Including the compettions and the wrong answers of competions also